ludus-leonis/FreeBeeGee/docs/datamodel.md

 `gridWidth`
 : The width of this template/table in grid spaces.

+`snap`
+: Optional boolean property.
+If set to `false`, grid-snapping will be disabled for this template.
+It is on per default.

 Tiles for hex-templates are a bit complicated, as hex-forms usually do not fill squares.
 Tile images should therefore transparent PNGs with the hex shape placed in it's center.
-The images sould have the smallest possible tile-size that can hold that hex shape.
+The images sould have the smallest possible multiple of 'gridSize' that can hold that hex shape.
 For example, a 1x1 hex needs a 2x1 canvas.

 ## Rooms